A budding writer has just two problems that she needs to solve.

 The meeting with Sargent Mosley was very different than what Riana had experienced a couple weeks earlier.
 After viewing the weapons and looking in the cabinet at the wallet — but not removing it — he thanked her for her cooperation and the possibility that the weapons were used to murder the two boys.

-“I’m going to call the crime lab to come in and remove these items, including the wire cage, and find a way to remove the wallet without destroying it.”
+“I’m going to call the crime lab to come in and remove these items, including the wire cage, and find a way to remove the wallet without destroying it or the cabinet.”

 He placed the call.